ASAB Maestro Model¶

 - http://nodeX:8891/rc

-Section webapps
+Section webapps¶

 The webapps section describes what web applications to install into the cluster.
-See the NGINX chapter for more details.

-Section applications
+Section applications¶

 The application section lists the applications from the Library to be included.